jku-win-dke/AISA-XMI-Mapper/README.md

 #### 3.3.2.2.
 Basic Mapping Methods

-Before diving into the details of the AIXM plugin, let's introduce a few basic mapping methods, i.e. mapping of attributes, connectors and association classes:
+Some mapping methods in AIXM are used in multiple cases, including mapping of attributes, connectors and association classes:

 1. **Attributes** of a UML class are mapped into optional (i.e. sh:minCount 0) property shapes with the attribute type being the target node.
+The name of the attribute is used as sh:path.
 Example attribute aixm:name of aixm:AirportHeliport:

 		aixm:AirportHeliportTimeSlice
 			sh:property [